syshin1014/wssdl_bus/README.md

 2. Run `$ROOT/code/main/train.py` (combined mini-batch) or `$ROOT/code/main/train_alter.py` (alternating mini-batches) with appropriate input arguments, including the path for the downloaded pretrained model.

 ## SNUBH Dataset
-We provide images corresponding to those in Fig. 6 of our paper.
-The original result images are also in `$ROOT/code/qual_res/fig6`.
+We provide sample images corresponding to those in Fig. 6 of our paper.
+The original result images also can be found in `$ROOT/code/qual_res/fig6`.

 ## Citation
 ```